-The decision by the Joint Chiefs that effectively sidelined themselves left the President, his chief advisors, and those agencies responsible for national security headed by political appointees scrambling for a way to work around the senior leadership of the uniformed services.
+The decision by the Joint Chiefs that effectively sidelined themselves, left the President, his chief advisors, and those agencies responsible for national security headed by political appointees scrambling for a way to work around the senior leadership of the uniformed services.
 Only Timothy Rowland, who fancied himself a political operative par excellence, saw this as another opportunity born of a crisis.
-Having no wish to waste it, rather than trying to bring the Joint Chiefs back into line, he advised the President to ignore the reticence of his generals to use force of arms to suppress the Arizona Home Guard and, instead use his authority as commander-in-chief and bypass them.
+Having no wish to waste it, rather than trying to bring the Joint Chiefs back into line, he advised the President to ignore the reticence of his generals to use force of arms to suppress the Arizona Home Guard and, instead, use his authority as commander-in-chief and bypass them.
 “You don’t need them,” Rowland pointed out.
-“Not only would you silence those who have been critical of your leadership, you can demonstrate to the world you are able to rise to the occasion when called on, meeting any challenge by overcoming whatever obstacles, no matter how daunting, those who oppose you throw in your way.”
+“Not only would you silence those who have been critical of your leadership, you can demonstrate to the world you are able to rise to the occasion when called on, meeting any challenge by overcoming any obstacles, no matter how daunting, your opposition throws in your way.”

 Politically, this was sound advice.
-It was not, however, the only reason Rowland wish to take this approach.
+It was not, however, the only reason Rowland wished to take this approach.
 Like the President, he had a deep-seated distrust coupled with a thinly disguised animus of anyone in uniform, an attitude that permeated the Administration.
 By their way of thinking, the fewer military types they had to deal with, the better.

-With the need to be at the President’s side at all times advising, guiding and keeping him from wavering from the course he was charting for him, Rowland had little time to deal with those elements of the armed forces that could not be ignored, commanders and organizations whose support and cooperation were critical to a swift and decisive resolution of the growing anti-government insurrection Allen Devin was fermenting.
+With the need to be at the President’s side at all times advising, guiding, and keeping him from wavering from the course he was charting for him, Rowland had little time to deal with those elements of the armed forces that could not be ignored, commanders and organizations whose support and cooperation were critical to a swift and decisive resolution to the growing anti-government insurrection Allen Devin was fermenting.
 That bothersome task was delegated to other Presidential advisors and members of the National Security Council.
 In assigning those responsibilities, not all his choices were well thought out.
 This turned out to be the case when he instructed Ann Lucas, the President’s domestic advisor, to look into the feasibility of severing Devin’s access to the Internet.
-Lucas, like Rowland, was a political operative, not a technocrat, though her selection to take point in this effort was, in Rowland’s mind, a no brainer.
-As a member of the President’s campaign staff responsible for mobilizing grass root support during his first run for the office, she had relied heavily on the Internet to organize and marshal the ground troops needed to go from door to door delivering campaign flyers, sing the praises of their candidate in chat rooms and on their Facebook pages or turnout and cheer their candidate at mass rallies.
+Lucas, like Rowland, was a political operative, not a technocrat, though her selection to take part in this effort was, in Rowland’s mind, a no-brainer.
+As a member of the President’s campaign staff responsible for mobilizing grassroots support during his first run for the office, she had relied heavily on the Internet to organize and marshal the ground troops needed to go from door to door delivering campaign flyers, singing the praises of their candidate in chat rooms and on their Facebook pages, or turning out and cheering their candidate at mass rallies.

 Knowing how to use a system as complex as the Internet, however, did not automatically translate into an understanding of how it worked.
 It was a truism Lucas was quick to appreciate, leading her to call on help in putting together a viable strategy that would fulfill the mandate she’d been handed.
 She could rely on Ethan Odom to help deal with situations of this magnitude that required an immediate resolution.